 Lack of accessible transportation for the older adult population

 Lack of in-home assistance or housekeeping assistance for low- income older adults.
-(OPI is on a waitlist and provides a minimal amount of services)
+(OPI is on a waitlist and provides a minimal amount of services; OPI-M may provide some additional relief in this area once implementation is complete)

 Lack of affordable home repair options for low-income older adults.
 (CAT provides some assistance but uses private funding to support the program.
 This limits CAT’s ability to meet all of the needs.)